LA COMMUNE NOW OCCUPIES A FOUR-METER PASSAGE, WEDGED BETWEEN SPACES ABOUT ELITES

 The defeat leaves France divided.
 The decapitalization of Paris in March is rejected by the Parisian population.
 [No mention of social measures.]
 The national guards create a republican federation (hence the name "fédérés") and regroup on the heights of Montmartre and Belleville.
 [And throughout the underclass east, north and south].
 Adolf Thiers, head of the executive power, orders that 277 cannons [no, 177: an error that reveals the writer's ignorance, as here and here] of Montmartre be taken back, but his troops retreat to Versailles.
 The political leader and writer Jules Vallès writes, "Paris is reconquered."
 [An individual replaces the humble population.]
 On March 26 a general council is elected, in homage to the insurrectional commune of 1792-1794.
 It is the first experience of communal self-government in [untrue for Paris and for a number of European cities] revolutionary history.
 The Commune is proclaimed on March 28.
 A number of measures are adopted (separation of Church and State, recognition of concubinage, election of officials and judges, citizens' control of officials, education of girls... ) [Skips measures that contest the social hierarchy].
 But on May 21 mai, Thiers's army invades south-western Paris.
 The Communards set fire to a number of public buildings on May 23 and 24 [Nothing on army destructions].
 7000 - 10,000 people [a number that is much too low] die during Bloody Week (May 21-28 1871), which marks the end of the Commune.

 - Then comes a work about communicating by balloon during the siege of Paris, a service whose cost reserved it to the wealthy.
-Huge, it eats into part of the minuscule space reserved to La Commune:
+It eats into a large part of La Commune's minuscule space.

 From left to right